 Overall, the Cardigan Welsh Corgi has an even temper, adaptable, loyal, loving, and so much fun to have around.

 The Cardigan Welsh Corgi’s Diet

-You should always seek to provide your Cardigan Welsh Corgi with the best quality of food that you could possibly provide.
+You should always seek to provide your Cardigan Welsh Corgi with the best quality of food that you could provide.
 Their health is going to thank you for it.

 Do not feed them inexpensive dog food as it is largely devoid of nutrients.
 If you do want to use tinned dog food, then use specialized companies, and ask your vet for guidance.

 They can enjoy dry food, but it must have the correct nutrients in it for a dog of this size including levels of protein and fat.